pastorryanhayden/blog/source/_posts/2023-02-01-on-plural-elders.md

 So who is the victor, the elders people or the single pastor people?
 Here is my take: **nobody.**  It's inconclusive.
 Bible arguments could be made supporting both positions and neither argument should be dismissed out of hand.  **Neither the pastor-only, nor the elders crowd have room to be dogmatic on this.**

+Personally, having looked at everything, I think biblically that the plural elders people have the better case.
+But on a balance, it's super close.
+Neither side has a slam dunk "well duh" kind of argument and neither side should put the other down.

 ## Closing Considerations